Rational-Idiot/template.nvim/README.md

 Place template files inside your configured directory, named like:

-cpp.cpp
+cp.cpp
-py.py
+ai.py
-sh.sh
+utility.sh

-Have a line that says just "\_\_cursor\_\_" to mark the positio where you want to be placed after the template is inserted
+Have a line that says just "\_\_cursor\_\_" {it can also be commented} to mark the positio where you want to be placed after the template is inserted

 Example: